- Request an API token

 Depending on the eID provider you choose, you may need to install a mobile application, create a test user, or use an existing test user.
 Details are provided in the test users section of the API documentation

-The demo application will send you (via a redirect, pop-up, or an embedded view, depending on the provider) to the eID Hub application, where you then authenticate or sign using the test account.
+The demo application will send you (via a redirect or a pop-up) to the eID Hub application, where you then authenticate or sign using the test account.
 Once that is complete, you will be redirected back to the demo application, where you will see the resulting JSON of the eID Hub transaction (details of the JSON structure in the API documentation).

 The demo application serves to experiment with what should be done programmatically via API calls.
 Meaning that the parameters selected in the demo application should go into an API request’s body.

 Sorry, your browser doesn’t support embedded videos.
 See the video with a demo of SE BankID attached at the end of the article.

 As linked to previously, the API documentation is available here:

 The documentation has a section on “Authentication” explaining how to use the API token.
 There is also a short guide on the usage of the eID Hub.
 Finally, also see the video at the end of this guide showing how to expand the definitions in the API documentation.

 When writing your integration, consider the following points:

 Use of the eID Hub frontend